microsoft/appcenter-sdk-android/README.md

 Before you begin, please make sure that the following prerequisites are met:

-* Android project that is set up in Android Studio.
+* An Android project that is set up in Android Studio.
-* Device running Android Version 4.0.3 with API level >= 15 or higher.
+* A device running Android Version 4.0.3 or API level 15 or higher.

 ## 2. Add Sonoma SDK modules

-Sonoma SDK is designed with a modular approach where a developer needs to integrate only the modules of the services that interests them.
+The Sonoma SDK is designed with a modular approach – a developer only needs to integrate the modules of the services that they're interested in.

 Below are the steps on how to integrate our compiled libraries in your application using Android Studio and Gradle.